QuantEcon/lecture-source-jl/source/rst/tools_and_techniques/iterative_methods_sparsity.rst

 For matrices that are **strictly diagonally dominant**, you can prove that a simple decomposition and iteration procedure will converge.

-To solve a system :math:`A x = b`, split the matrix :math:`A` into its diagonal and off-diagonals.
+To solve a system :math:`A x = b`, split the matrix :math:`A` into its diagonal and off-diagonal elements.
 That is,

 .. math::